-The Pickens Nose Trail summits its namesake peak after departing from a trailhead near the Appalachian Trail at Mooney Gap.
+The trail summits its namesake peak after departing from a trailhead near the Appalachian Trail at Mooney Gap.
 The hike is a moderate one, spanning .75 mile each way.
-It’s a scenic trail, too, hiking through dense thickets of rhododendron to multiple view-packed overlooks along the rising, rocky summit.
+It’s a scenic trail, too, hiking through dense thickets of rhododendron to multiple view-packed overlooks on the rocky summit.
 The overlooks drop off steeply and sharply, demanding some caution, so we enjoyed the views from a cautious distance.
-But the views are simply stunning.
+But the views are just stunning.

 Pickens Nose Trail: the hike

 The hike departs from the Pickens Nose trailhead along the gravel-paved Forest Road 83 (view maps and driving directions), southeast of where the Appalachian Trail crosses FR83 at Mooney Gap.
-The Pickens Nose Trail hikes southbound, climbing through a hardwood forest filled with gnarly-branched rhododendron and mountain laurel.
+The trail wanders southbound, climbing through a hardwood forest filled with gnarly-branched rhododendron and mountain laurel.
 It’s a moderate, but nearly unrelenting, climb to the mountain’s summit.

-Returning to the main trail, the hike continues its climb.
-A pungent scent fills the air as galax, an evergreen groundcover with a signature onion-like scent, begins to carpet the sunlight-dappled forest floor.
+The hike returns to the main trail and continues the climb.
+Galax, an evergreen groundcover with a signature onion-like scent, carpets the sunlight-dappled forest floor.

-The hike reaches its highest elevations at .4 miles before beginning a shallow descent, rolling elevation near the Pickens Nose summit.
-The hike passes a small campsite at .6 mile, turning right on a side spur to hike to a second overlook.
+The trail reaches its highest elevations at .4 mile before starting a shallow descent, rolling elevation near the mountain’s summit.
+The hike passes a small campsite at .6 mile, turning right on a side spur trail to explore a second overlook.

-After retracing to the main trail, the hike climbs southbound, reaching a third overlook spur at .67 mile.
-The side trail descends to a rocky overlook with exceptional views of the surrounding mountain ridges, valleys and forest.
+After retracing to the main trail, the hike climbs southbound, reaching a third overlook spur trail at .67 mile.
+The side trail descends to a rocky overlook with exceptional views of the surrounding mountain ridges, valleys, and forest.
 An angular outcrop juts skyward, almost nose-like in its appearance.

-Retracing to the main trail, the hike makes its final trek to the southernmost precipice on Pickens Nose.
+The hike retraces to the main trail and makes its final trek to the southernmost precipice on Pickens Nose.
 So, what’s with the bizarre-sounding name?
-Legend holds that the sharp, nose-like summit was named after General Andrew Pickens, a Revolutionary War veteran who was reportedly a menace to local Native American tribes, and who was known for his angular, long nose.
+Legend holds that locals Native Americans named the sharp, nose-like summit after General Andrew Pickens, a Revolutionary War veteran who was reportedly a menace to local Native American tribes.
+Pickens was also known for his angular, long nose.